 “It has grown tremendously even from when my daughter graduated from here in 1995,” he said.
-“It transforms the culture of the campus because now it’s alive 24 hours a day/seven days a week.
+“The culture of the campus is alive 24 hours a day, seven days a week.

-“It’s why my daughter my came [to Fordham]and her son will come here.
-He’s only 11 but he knows where he’s going,” Quinn added.
+“It’s why my daughter came [to Fordham], and her son will come here.
+He’s only 11, but he knows where he’s going.”